alvaroha1/sehnsucht/README.md

 * This is an on-going project and external input and ideas will be gladly recieved!

 ## License
-* This project is licensed under the MIT License, take it, have fun.
+* This project is licensed under the MIT License, play around, have fun.